wesley-franca/MovieOn-front/README.md

 **This project is still been developed**

-It is **MovieOn** an application made to connect people with similar movie preferences.
+**MovieOn** is an application made to connect people with similar movie preferences.

 ## Tecnologies

   - React
   - styled-Components
+  - Material UI
+  - Axios

 ## Getting Started